-The Summer of Translational Aging Research for Undergraduates (STAR U) is a fully-funded
+The Summer of Translational Aging Research for Undergraduates (STAR U) Program is a 2-month fully-funded research training program designed to encourage students from diverse and underrepresented communities to pursue further studies and careers in aging and neuroscience related research.

-STAR U aims to overcome historic barriers that have prevented undergraduate students from diverse backgrounds from pursuing careers in aging research.
-Through a structured summer research program, STAR U will provide 10-12 students per year with:
+Through a semi-structured summer research program, STAR U will provide 10-12 students per year with:

 - individual, tailored research mentorships